Victorian Railways livestock transport: MS superphosphate wagons

-Around the early 1960s there was a shortage of wagons for carrying superphosphate.
+Around the early 1960s, there was a shortage of wagons for carrying superphosphate.
 Due to the lack of alternatives, even with over 24,000 wagons running at the time, 70 cattle wagons were lined with tarpaulins on the inside, and loaded by hand.
 They were reclassed as the MS wagons.
 By the 1970s they were either scrapped or returned to M wagon status.

 MB wagons

-In 1969 2 M wagons were specially converted for the carriage of bulls between Melbourne and Wodonga.
+In 1969, 2 M wagons were specially converted for the carriage of bulls between Melbourne and Wodonga.
 The modification was the removal of one plank from each side of the wagon, which was then replaced by a metal lashing rail to which a bull could be secured.
 MB1 was converted from M416 and MB2 was converted from M391.

 MC cattle containers

-By the 1970s containerisation was starting to become popular, and so the M-series wagons were slowly being replaced by MC containers, which could be placed on container wagons.
+By the 1970s, containerisation was starting to become popular, and so the M-series wagons were slowly being replaced by MC containers, which could be placed on container wagons.
 This was not for transshipment purposes, but because when the cattle fitting was not in use the container wagon could be used in regular traffic.

-Around the mid-1980s the laws regarding cattle transport changed, and this deregulation caused cattle transport to vanish from the rails practically overnight.
+Around the mid-1980s, the laws regarding cattle transport changed, and this deregulation caused cattle transport to vanish from the rails practically overnight.
 The remaining M wagons were sold or scrapped, and the MC containers were stored for years before being sold off interstate.

-SDS Models has released four three-packs of MC cattle containers, designed to fit that manufacturer's four-wheel KQ flat wagons.

 MM wagons

-As cattle traffic increased it was found that more wagons were needed.
+As cattle traffic increased, it was found that more wagons were needed.
 The Victorian Railways decided on a bogie design rather than more four-wheelers.
 So in 1928, 25 vans were constructed, the MM class.

 When built the MM's had half the autocoupler equipment fitted, but had transition hooks for compatibility purposes.
 These were swapped for the full automatic couplers between 1933 and 1936.

-From 1965 the wagons had bogies altered for higher speed trains, and so the wagons were reclassed MF.
-This lasted until the 1979 recoding, by which time only wagons 2-5, 10, 15, 20-22 and 25 remained.
+From 1965, the wagons had bogies altered for higher speed trains, and so the wagons were reclassed MF.
+This lasted until the 1979 recoding, by which time only wagons 2–5, 10, 15, 20-22 and 25 remained.
 These 10 wagons were reclassed to VSBY, indicating that they were not bogie-exchangeable.

 The wagons were removed from service in the mid-1980s.

-Precision Scale Models have previously released brass models of the MM wagons, and Trainbuilder has announced a production run expected to be delivered in late 2019/early 2020.